alf45tar/Pedalino/README.md

 - Led is on when connected (Pedalino is connected to an AP or a client is connected to Pedalino AP)
 - Reboot Pedalino to restart the procedure.

+## Pre-compiled source into hex files

+I know compile the source code requires a lot of dependancies.
+I decided to provide also the .hex file for your convenience.
+Uploading .hex file to Arduino it is very easy and straithforward with [Xloader](http://xloader.russemotto.com/).

 ## ToDo